-In response to RMIT’s Capitol Theatre Appeal, the 27-year-old filmmaker donated $500,000 to support the University’s vision to reactivate the iconic theatre for students, industry and the people of Melbourne.
+In response to RMIT’s ongoing Capitol Theatre Appeal, the 27-year-old filmmaker has donated $500,000 to support the University’s vision to reactivate the iconic theatre for students, industry and the people of Melbourne.

 The act of giving back was a value instilled and encouraged by Ang's family.

 “I was brought up to always give back to something that I was lucky enough to be a part of.
 To try and help other people who might need that extra push.”